FlowFuse/flowfuse/docs/install/configuration.md

 `driver.options.logPassthrough` | Prints the Node-RED logs in JSON format to stdout of the instance pods.
 This should be set with the `forge.logPassthrough=true` Helm chart value.
 Default: `false`
 `driver.options.privateCA` | The name of a ConfigMap containing a file called `certs.pem` which holds locally trusted CA cert chain.
 Default: not set
 `driver.options.customHostname.enabled` | Enables the custom hostname feature.
-Default: `false` `driver.options.customHostname.cnameTarget` | This is hostname that users should be the target of a CNAME DNS entry for the hostname.
+Default: `false` `driver.options.customHostname.cnameTarget` | The hostname users should configure their DNS entries to point at.
 This value is required to enable this feature.
 Default: not set
 `driver.options.customHostname.ingressClass` | The name of the Ingress Class that should be used for the custom hostname.
 Default: not set
 `driver.options.customHostname.certManagerIssuer` | The name of the CertManager ClusterIssuer to provision HTTPS certificates for custom hostnames.
 Default: not set